istio/istio.io/content/en/docs/concepts/security/index.md

 To use `ClusterTrustBundle` in Istio, you must enable it by setting a flag during installation.
 Here's how:

+1. Ensure your Kubernetes cluster is version 1.27 or later and that [`ClusterTrustBundles` are enabled](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#cluster-trust-bundles).

-- Add this to your istio configuration
+1. Add this to your istio configuration

     {{< text yaml >}}
     values:
       pilot:
         env:
           ENABLE_CLUSTER_TRUST_BUNDLE_API: "true"
 {{< /text >}}

-- Ensure your Kubernetes cluster is version 1.27 or later, as ClusterTrustBundle was introduced then.
-- ClusterTrustBundles must be activated through a feature flag, even in current k8s versions.

 ### Creating and Using ClusterTrustBundles